 Only items that qualify for NAFTA preferential duty rates should be included on the NAFTA Certificate of Origin.
-For any non-qualifying items, such as goods of foreign origin, supplier must provide a Manufacturer's Affidavit on company letterhead, clearly declaring the country of origin for the foreign made article.
+For any non-qualifying items, such as goods of foreign

 DEFINITION: Product of the United States.
-A product of the United States is an article manufactured within the Customs territory of the United States and may consist wholly of United States components or materials, of United States and foreign components or
+A product of the United States is an article manufactured within the Customs territory of the United States and may consist wholly of United States components or materials, of United States and foreign components or materials, or wholly of foreign components or materials.
+If the article consists wholly or partially or foreign components or materials, the manufacturing process must be such that the foreign components or materials have been substantially transformed into a new and different article, or have been merged into a new and different article.